nju-websoft/iESBM/README.md

 │   │   │   ├── ${eid}_top5.nt
 │   │   │   ├── ${eid}_top10.nt
 </pre>
+where
-where ${algo_name} is the name of your entity summarization algorithm, e.g. 'relin', 'diversum', 'youralgo'.
+* ${algo_name} is the name of your entity summarization algorithm, e.g. 'relin', 'diversum', 'youralgo';
-${ds_name} is the alias for dataset, 'dbpedia' for ESBM-D, 'lmdb' for ESBM-L, 'dsfaces' for FED.
+* ${ds_name} is the alias for dataset, 'dbpedia' for ESBM-D, 'lmdb' for ESBM-L, 'dsfaces' for FED;
-${eid} is an integer as the unique identifier for each entity, see elist.txt file in each dataset.
+* ${eid} is an integer as the unique identifier for each entity, see elist.txt file in each dataset.

 ### Run the Evaluator
 Please put the folder ${algo_name}/ under directory 'data/algosumm/', and run [iesbm_eval.py](https://github.com/nju-websoft/iESBM/blob/master/code/iesbm_eval.py) by the following command: